Mortgage Fraud: What It Is And How To Avoid It

 Types Of Mortgage Fraud

 Lenders rely on appraisals to determine loan limits because they want to ensure that they don’t lend more money than homes are actually worth.
 In certain cases of mortgage fraud, the appraisal can be artificially inflated to make the home seem like it’s worth more than it actually is.
-Appraisers can become implicit in this type of fraud when borrowers twist their arms to ensure that their loans are high enough to purchase properties in overinflated markets.
+Appraisers can become complicit in this type of fraud when borrowers twist their arms to ensure that their loans are high enough to purchase properties in overinflated markets.

 Homeowners who are at risk of defaulting on their loans or whose homes are in foreclosure are sometimes led to believe that someone can save their home in exchange for a deed transfer and upfront fees.
 The perpetrator will re-mortgage the property without actually saving the property from foreclosure.